 Caution: How to test an alternator without a multimeter

 You will get the answer to your query, How To Test Alternator Without Multimeter.
 Here you see the different tricks to determine the faulty alternator.
-All tricks and techniques I discussed we performed without using any multimeter.
-There are very simple but need to take care of the risk involved.
+All the tricks and techniques I discussed we performed without using any multimeter.
+They are very simple but need to take care of the risk involved.

 I hope you understand and can perform these tests independently.
-If you further face any issues or have any queries, you can write them down in the comment sections.
+If you face any issues or have any queries, you can write them down in the comment sections.

 - Best Spark Plug Wires for Chevy 350 With Headers